Halloween: Resurrection

-Halloween: Resurrection was released on July 12, 2002, to largely unfavorable reviews, with many considering it an unnecessary sequel to Halloween H20.
-Many critics have deemed it to be one of the worst films in the Halloween franchise.
-The film also underperformed at the box office, only grossing $37.6 million worldwide against a $15 million budget.
-Although another sequel was planned to follow Resurrection, the next film in the franchise became Halloween, a 2007 remake directed by Rob Zombie.
+Halloween: Resurrection was released on July 12, 2002, and was critically panned, with critics considering it an unnecessary sequel to Halloween H20 and deeming it to be one of the worst films in the Halloween franchise.
+Although the film is technically a box office success, grossing $37.6 million worldwide against a $15 million budget, it was considered an underperformance at the box office, in contrast to its predecessor earning $75 million.
+The next film in the franchise was a 2007 remake of the 1978 film directed by Rob Zombie.

 Plot

 Three years after the murders at Hillcrest Academy, a guilt-ridden Laurie Strode is institutionalized in Grace Andersen Sanitarium.
 It is revealed that the person she previously decapitated, whom she believed to be Michael Myers, was in fact a paramedic that Michael had switched clothes with and rendered mute.
 Anticipating her brother's inevitable return, Laurie sets a trap on the sanitarium's roof.

 Michael appears and chases Laurie to the rooftop, where her trap works and temporarily incapacitates Michael.
 However, Laurie's fears of killing the wrong person again get the better of her.
 When she attempts to remove his mask to confirm his identity, Michael stabs and throws her off the rooftop to her death.
+He gives his knife to a mental patient as a souvenir, framing him for the murder of Laurie and two security guards.

-On Halloween, college students Sara Moyer, Bill Woodlake, Donna Chang, Jen Danzig, Jim Morgan and Rudy Grimes win a competition to appear on an Internet reality show called Dangertainment, directed by Freddie Harris and Nora Winston.
+A year later, college students Sara Moyer, Bill Woodlake, Donna Chang, Jen Danzig, Jim Morgan and Rudy Grimes win a competition to appear on an Internet reality show called Dangertainment, directed by Freddie Harris and Nora Winston.
 The students have to spend a night in Michael's abandoned childhood house in order to figure out what led him to kill.
 However, while setting up cameras throughout the house in preparation for the show, cameraman Charlie is killed by Michael, who has returned to Haddonfield.
 On Halloween night, equipped with head cameras, Sara, Bill, Donna, Jen, Jim, and Rudy enter the house and separate into three groups to search for clues.
-While Sara messages friends, Myles "Deckard" Barton watches the live broadcast during a party.
+While Sara messages the others, Myles "Deckard" Barton watches the live broadcast during a party.
 During the search, Michael suddenly appears and kills Bill.